-We purchase fuel and obtain tires and related services from Bauer Built, Inc., or BBI.
-Jerry M. Bauer, one of our directors, is the chairman of the board and chief executive officer and the principal stockholder of BBI.
-We paid BBI \$562,000 in 2014, \$585,000 in 2013 and \$988,000 in 2012 for fuel and tire services.
-In addition, we paid \$1.4 million in 2014, \$1.6 million in 2013 and \$1.7 million in 2012 to tire manufacturers for tires that we purchased from the tire manufacturers but were provided by BBI.
+We purchase fuel and tires and obtain related services from Bauer Built, Inc., or BBI.
+Jerry M. Bauer, one of our directors, is the chairman of the board, chief executive officer and the principal stockholder of BBI.
+We paid BBI \$341,000 in 2018, \$328,000 in 2017 and \$361,000 in 2016 for fuel, tires and related services.
+In addition, we paid \$2.5 million in both 2018 and 2017 and \$2.0 million in 2016 to tire manufacturers for tires that were provided by BBI.
 BBI received commissions from the tire manufacturers related to these purchases.
 Other than any benefit received from his ownership interest, Mr. Bauer receives no compensation or other benefits from our business with BBI.